 Sri Lanka's Dairy Industry Overview

-Sri Lanka, a vibrant nation in South Asia, is experiencing significant changes in its dairy industry.
-Despite efforts to boost local production, the country remains heavily reliant on imports to satisfy domestic demand.
+Sri Lanka, a vibrant nation in South Asia, is experiencing significant transformations in its dairy industry.
+While the country is striving to boost local production, it remains heavily reliant on imports to meet domestic demand.

 Milk Production and Dairy Cattle

-Sri Lanka manages a cattle population of approximately 1.2 million, predominantly overseen by smallholder farmers.
-The annual milk production reaches about 450 million liters.
-However, this volume falls short of national demand, necessitating substantial imports.
+With a cattle population of approximately 1.2 million, predominantly managed by smallholder farmers, Sri Lanka produces about 450 million liters of milk annually.
+Despite this, the volume is insufficient to satisfy national demand, necessitating substantial imports.

 Milk Processing and Product Diversification

-The country's milk processing capacity extends to around 300 million liters annually, supporting both local consumption and exports.
+The nation's milk processing capacity stands at around 300 million liters annually, supporting both local consumption and export activities.
 The industry produces a variety of dairy products, including liquid milk, cheese, and milk powder.

 Cheese, Milk Powder, and Whey Production

-Sri Lanka produces approximately 6,000 metric tonnes of cheese each year, alongside 80,000 metric tonnes of both milk powder and whey.
-These products are crucial for the nation's food sector and significantly contribute to the export economy.
+Sri Lanka produces approximately 6,000 metric tonnes of cheese and around 80,000 metric tonnes of both milk powder and whey annually.
+These products are essential for the country's food sector and play a significant role in the export economy.

 Key Dairy Enterprises